elbywan/wretch/README.md

 <br>

-##### Wretch 2.11 is now live 🎉 !
-Please have a look at the [releases](https://github.com/elbywan/wretch/releases) and the [changelog](https://github.com/elbywan/wretch/blob/master/CHANGELOG.md) after each update for new features and breaking changes.
-If you want to try out the hot stuff, please look into the [dev](https://github.com/elbywan/wretch/tree/dev) branch.
+##### Wretch 3.0 is now live 🎉 !
+Check out the [Migration Guide](MIGRATION_V2_V3.md) for upgrading from v2, and please have a look at the [releases](https://github.com/elbywan/wretch/releases) and the [changelog](https://github.com/elbywan/wretch/blob/master/CHANGELOG.md) after each update for new features and breaking changes.

 ##### And if you like the library please consider becoming a [sponsor](https://github.com/sponsors/elbywan) ❤️.